-To assess the effects of the proposed development upon television and radio broadcast service reception, the structures were considered to create interference to services in the immediate areas around the site, in signal reflection areas and in the signal shadow zones.
+To assess the effects of the Proposed Development upon television and radio broadcast service reception, the structures were considered to create interference to services in the immediate areas around the Site, in signal reflection areas and in the signal shadow zones.
 These methods, used in conjunction with broadcast transmission information, development plans, maps of the study area and modelling techniques, contribute towards predicting the potential effects upon television and radio broadcast reception in the study area.

 The field survey then investigated the areas identified as being at risk of interference and assessed all available services and the transmitter viewing preferences of residents in order to determine if the computed risk is practically valid.
 The collected data was finally used to determine what actual risks exist and what viable solutions are available to minimise any adverse effects.
+The predicted effects are discussed below and summarised in Table 1.